sebriverso/sebriverso.github.io/README.md

 ![Accuracy Equation](Images/Equation_Accuracy.png)

-In addition to the accuracy score, we also evaluated the models using the validation loss, which was calculated using the categorical binary cross-entropy loss function in the neural network.
-The binary cross-entropy is calculated as follows:
+In addition to the accuracy score, we also evaluated the models using the validation loss, which was calculated using the categorical cross-entropy loss function in the neural network.
+The categorical cross-entropy is calculated as follows:

 ![CategoricalCross Equation](Images/Equation_CategoricalCross.png)